shrehitTech/line-follower-robot/README.md

 ## Code

-// -------- Pin Definitions --------.
+// -------- Pin Definitions --------
-#define R_S 2     // Right IR sensor.
+#define R_S 2     // Right IR sensor
-#define L_S 3     // Left IR sensor.
+#define L_S 3     // Left IR sensor

-#define in1 4 //Right Motor Forward Pin.
+#define in1 4 //Right Motor Forward Pin
-#define in2 5 //Right Motor Backward Pin.
+#define in2 5 //Right Motor Backward Pin
-#define in3 6 //Left Motor Backward Pin.
+#define in3 6 //Left Motor Backward Pin
-#define in4 7 //Left Motor Forward Pin.
+#define in4 7 //Left Motor Forward Pin

-#define enA 9 //Used to power the Right Motor Pins.
+#define enA 9 //Used to power the Right Motor Pins
-#define enB 10 //Used to power the Left Motor Pins.
+#define enB 10 //Used to power the Left Motor Pins

 void setup() {
   // The input and output sets the usage so we can obtain the appropriate result that we wish for.